Canon 1D Mark II N vs SL2

 It is notable that the SL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II N does not offer wifi capability.
+In contrast, the 1D Mark II N does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II N or the Canon SL2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II N: